northeastern-web/kernl-ui-blade/README.md

 ## Prequisites

-In order to use this package, your project must be using the [@northeastern-web/kernl-ui JavaScript and CSS package](https://npmjs.com/package/@northeastern-web/kernl-ui).
+In order to use this package
+- Your project must be using the [@northeastern-web/kernl-ui JavaScript and CSS package](https://npmjs.com/package/@northeastern-web/kernl-ui).

-Your project also must support the new Laravel Blade 7 components.
+- Your project also must support the new [Laravel Blade 7 components](https://laravel.com/docs/7.x/blade#components).

 ## Installation